filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __comment:__ This is a list of the classes to use to check for bad content.
 They can only run on non encrypted files as the server does not have access otherwise.
 The URL module accepts a parameter 'url' which is the url to send the file content to for scanning.
 It is expected that the reply is JSON with a passes, error, and reason property.
+               The mime AV program takes an array of MIME types that the content MUST be in using the matchlist parameter.
+               The mime AV program defaults to using the first 8k of content to determine the MIME type, use bytesToConsider to change this.
+Setting bytesToConsider to values below 8k will have no effect.

 ```
 $config['avprogram_list'] = array( 'always_pass',
+                                   'mime' => array(
+                                       'name' => 'Check for valid MIME type',
+                                       'bytesToConsider' => 8*1024,
+                                       'matchlist' => array('image/jpeg', 'text/plain')
+                                   ),
                                    'url' => array(
                                        'name' => 'Foo',
                                        'url' => 'http://localhost/foo/scanforfoo.php'